 Take a Closer Look

-However, your competitor keyword analysis isn’t over just yet.
+However, your keyword research isn’t over just yet.
 The next step is to run a Google search for each keyword that still remains on your list.
 Take a look at the top results.
 Evaluate each page to find out its overall domain authority and the number of inbound links.
-A high domain authority and a strong link profile indicate you are up against some stiff competition.
+High domain authority and a strong link profile indicate you are up against some stiff competition.

 Use Keyword Clusters

 You might come across a lot of generic categorical keywords such as “fine-dining restaurants,” “beauty salons,” “wellness spa,” etc. However, it is advisable to drop them from your list at this stage of competitor keyword analysis.
 The reason for this is that these keywords usually describe a niche or category, making them highly competitive.
 Ranking for such keywords organically is a herculean task and it may not be worth the effort.

 However, you can combine these generic keywords with other terms to form keyword clusters.
 This will make them more specific, which in turn narrows down your target audience.
 In addition, such keyword clusters will also have a high collective search volume.
 Some examples include “fine-dining restaurants in Chicago,” “beauty salons in Brooklyn,” “wellness spa in Manhattan,” etc.